guide

 • Review integration performance monthly and optimize bottlenecks

-By understanding these patterns and applying the best practices, you can build reliable, scalable integrations that grow with your business.
+By understanding these patterns and applying the best practices, users can build reliable, scalable integrations that grow with the business.

 Last updated: | By Rafal Fila